 If you want more detail, you can read our full ProClinical C250 review further down the page or watch our video review.

 1. Is there anything drastically wrong with this toothbrush?

 No, not at all.
 The design is a little dated, there is only one cleaning mode, but the battery life is impressive.

 We have given a rating of 3/5 to the C250 as it is slim and good value.

 The C250 falls within the budget end of the electric toothbrush range.
 At around or under the £20 price point you are actually getting a very good value brush.

 Each have their pros and cons and it is about weighing up what is best for you.
 Where the C250 stands out for me at this price point is the battery life.

 3. Where’s the best place to buy the ProClinical C250?

-It is important to note that the Colgate ProClinical C250 has been superseded with the ProClinical 250+ (very similar name but the C has been dropped from the model number).
+It is important to note that the Colgate ProClinical C250 has been superseded with the ProClinical 250R.
+It has a similar specification, but most notable is the different design.